+- Somebody else changes an already changed string.

+- A merge from upstream occurs.

+- An explicit commit is requested.

-- Somebody else changes an already changed string. - A merge from upstream occurs. - An explicit commit is requested. - Change is older than period defined as Age of changes to commit on Component configuration.
+- A file download is requested.

+- Change is older than period defined as Age of changes to commit on Component configuration.

 Hint: Commits are created for every component.
 So in case you have many components you will still see lot of commits.
 You might utilize Squash Git commits add-on in that case.